 Finding an effective treatment for scoliosis starts with determining the severity of the curvature of the spine.
 While there is no cure for scoliosis outside of spine surgery to correct a severely misaligned spine, the symptoms can be managed once the degree of the curvature is determined.
+If a person is having a spine surgery in Beverly Hills for scoliosis, it is better to know the details about it.

 Planes of the Spine